rust-lang/keyword-generics-initiative/updates/progress-report-february-2023.md

 through it shouldn't be long before we can bring the features to nightly.
-Most of what we've discussed in this post (except `effect/.do` and specific inference bits) has already been successfully prototyped outside of the stdlib, meaning we have a really good sense of how it's going to work.
+Most of what we've discussed in this post (except `effect/.do` and specific inference bits) has already been successfully prototyped outside of the stdlib, meaning we have a really good sense of how it's going to work and are fairly confident in what we're presenting in this post.